Orchestrate-Cloud-Storage/StorageClient/README.md

 Java client library for interacting with Limelight Orchestrate Cloud Storage via the HTTP JSON RPC API or via FTP.

+*Note*: Unless specifically documented, support for the use of these tools is not included as part of your Limelight Orchestrate service accounts and associated Service Level Agreement (SLA).

 How to use
 ----------